Six Nizamuddin religious meet participants traced in HP's Kangra district: Official

-The Kangra authorities on Wednesday traced six persons, who had attended an over 2000-strong religious congregation at Nazamuddin in New Delhi last month along with over 250 foreigners, many of them suspected coronavirus carriers.
+The Kangra authorities on Wednesday traced six persons, who had attended a religious congregation at Nizamuddin in New Delhi last month along with several foreigners, many of them suspected coronavirus carriers.
 Three of these persons have been kept in hospital's isolation ward while three others put in home quarantine, said Deputy Commissioner Rakesh Prajapati.

 Meanwhile, the six suspected coronavirus patients in the district have tested negative for the infection, he added.
 Prajapati also appealed to the people to report such persons, who returned to the district after attending the Tablighi jamaat meet last month, to the authorities to prevent the spread of infection.
 He also said the Health Department officials have been deployed to conduct door-to-door survey to collect information about suspected coronavirus carriers to curb the spread of the virus.